 Startup as RL problem

-One of the most important things for a startup is a fast, honest feedback loop between your product and the people you want to serve.
+One of the most important things for a startup is a fast, honest feedback loop between my product and the people I want to serve.

 A useful way to think about the journey to product–market fit (PMF) is as a sequential decision process.
-At you are far from PMF; your job is to reach it quickly and reliably while conserving runway.
+At the start I am far from PMF; my job is to reach it quickly and reliably while conserving runway.

-The state is who you're serving (ICP), how painful the problem is, what the product can do, how it's distributed, and what usage and retention look like.
-PMF is the set of states where your ICP repeatedly pulls the product: people come back unprompted, recommend it, and revenue follows use.
+The state is who I'm serving (ICP), how painful the problem is, what the product can do, how it's distributed, and what usage and retention look like.
+PMF is the set of states where my ICP repeatedly pulls the product: people come back unprompted, recommend it, and revenue follows use.

-Your actions are the things you can change: talk to users, ship changes, adjust onboarding or pricing, try new channels, reposition, or pivot.
+My actions are the things I can change: talk to users, ship changes, adjust onboarding or pricing, try new channels, reposition, or pivot.

-The game is to choose actions that move you into quickly by maximizing the discounted return .
-Short, clean feedback loops make credit assignment easier and learning faster; when rewards are sparse or delayed, it's much harder to see which decisions mattered.
+The objective is to choose actions that move me toward PMF quickly by maximizing long-term return.
+Short, tight feedback loops make learning smooth; when rewards are sparse or delayed, it's much harder to assign credit.

 Here are a few notes from my experience.

-- Build for yourself, but stay a real user.
+- Build for myself, but stay a real user.

-- A common failure mode: you solve a problem you had once or twice, but you no longer have it.
+- A common failure mode: I solve a problem I had once or twice, but I no longer have it.

-- Keep asking: can you still relate to the problem?
-Would you still choose your solution over the alternatives?
+- I keep asking: can I still relate to the problem?
+Would I still choose my solution over the alternatives?
 If not, is this fixable, or has something more fundamental changed?

-- Choose the right : prefer retained usage over revenue.
+- Choose the right reward: prefer retained usage over revenue.

 - Retained usage is a sturdier signal; revenue can lag at best and mislead at worst.